sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

-# Parameter Estiamtion
+# Parameter Estimation

 ## What is MLE?

 The following is a general setup for a statistical inference problem: There is an unknown quantity that we would like to estimate.
-We get some data From the data, we estimate the desired quantity this is frequentist approach to this problem.
+We get some data From the data, we estimate the desired quantity this is a frequentist approach to this problem.
 In this approach, the unknown quantity $ \theta $ is assumed to be a fixed (non-random) quantity that is to be estimated by the observed data.

 We now would like to talk about a systematic way of parameter estimation.
 Specifically, we would like to introduce an estimation method, called maximum likelihood estimation (MLE)
 Let $ X_1,X_2,X_3, ... ,X_n $ be a random sample from a distribution with a parameter $ \theta $ (In general, θ might be a vector, ${\theta}=(\theta_1, \theta_2, \cdots, \theta_k)$ Suppose that $ x_1,x_2,x_3, ... ,x_n $ are the observed values of $ X_1,X_2,X_3, ... ,X_n $.
 If Xi's are discrete random variables, we define the likelihood function as the probability of the observed sample as a function of $ \theta $: